joeromero/docs/content/cartodb_ui/cartodb_ui.md

   In the Map Academy we have a lesson devoted to the theory of data visualizations -->

 When using the UI beware that different types of data enables or disables certain wizards.
-For starters, lets asume that you are working with data that is represented as points (the simplest one).
+To start, let's assume that you are working with data that is represented as points (the simplest type).
 Play around a little bit and check how your data displays for each type of visualization, and how the tools to customize each visualization change.

-Then, lets dig a little deeper in each of the available visualization wizards:
+Let's dig a little deeper in each of the available visualization wizards:

 #### Simple